Jackysg2016/prankPro/README.md

 ## What you can learn from the project

     1.general functions like list,grid.
     2.how to set the cell's height.
     3.how to control your layout by Masonry.
     4.how torecord video by SCRecorder.
     5.how to display video by AvFoundation.
     6.how to connect to parse(that wont work...).

-7.how to write a custom view(a scrollbar,a preview view).
+    7.how to write a custom view(a scrollbar,a preview view)
     ...

 ## free template psd file